raphapr/rdo-packstack-installation/README.md

 rtt min/avg/max/mdev = 17.489/17.715/18.346/0.364 ms
 </pre>

-Dê o ping do controller para o network e compute, e vice-versa.
+Ping the network and compute from controller and vice versa.

-**Atenção: A partir daqui todas as configurações serão feitas no controller.**
+**Warning: From this point, every configurations are made from controller.**

-## 2.3 Configurando o SSH
+## 2.3 Setting the SSH

-Configure o acesso SSH sem senha através de certificados RSA do controller para os demais nós:
+Set the SSH access without password through the RSA certificates of controller for the other nodes:

 <pre>
 # ssh-keygen -t rsa